dark-matter-org/dm-start/README.md

 Once Eclipse is installed, it's recommended that you make the following changes to your preferences:

 - Version Control (Team) -> Git - Set: Default repository folder to: **${workspace_loc}**
-- Maven -> Errors/Warnings - Set: Plugin execution not cover by lifecyle configuration to: **Ignore**
+- Maven -> Errors/Warnings - Set: Plugin execution not covered by lifecyle configuration to: **Ignore**

 NOTE: When executing the Maven build for your DSL within Eclipse, you may see [warnings](); you may safely ignore them.